baca790/fmriVIOLA/README.md

 ============

 Full details of the tests are available in:
 B. Cassidy, CJ.
-Long, C. Rae, V. Solo, "Identifying fMRI Model Violations with Lagrange Multiplier Tests", IEEE Transactions on Medical Imaging, accepted for publication.
+Long, C. Rae, V. Solo, "Identifying fMRI Model Violations with Lagrange Multiplier Tests", IEEE Transactions on Medical Imaging, in press.
 B. Cassidy, V. Solo, "fMRI Model Diagnostics for the Double Gamma and Temporal Derivative", IEEE International Symposium on Biomedical Imaging, 2012.

 ------------------------